 - Add mouse-over popups for map areas.
 For more details, see the section 'Country / map area popup text and links' in the User Guide.
 Map area popups can be fixed (the same for all indicators), or specific to the selected indicator.

-It can often be useful to compliment your data set with other sources of data, which may provide further insight and opportunities for analysis.
+It can often be useful to compliment your data set with other sources of data.
+For example, to provide an international context to national data, or for benchmarking.
 See StatSilk's recommended list of data sources for access to data on a wide range of topics from the world's key providers of open or public data.

 The last section of the User Guide describes how to create an automatic index of every map or indicator in StatPlanet.
 This is an alternative way for users to explore and navigate to the different maps which are available.
 It also has the added advantage of being search-engine friendly.
 For an example, see the StatWorld list of interactive maps.